mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/client-side-encryption.md

 ### Automatic Client-Side Field Level Encryption

-Automatic client-side field level encryption is enabled by creating a `mongocxx::client` with the `auto_encryption_opts` option set to an instance of 'mongocxx::options::auto_encryption`.
+Automatic Client-Side Field Level Encryption is enabled by creating a `mongocxx::client` with the `auto_encryption_opts` option set to an instance of 'mongocxx::options::auto_encryption`.
 The following examples show how to set up automatic client-side field level encryption using the `mongocxx::client_encryption` class to create a new encryption data key.

 {{% note %}}
 Automatic client-side field level encryption requires MongoDB 4.2 enterprise or a MongoDB 4.2 Atlas cluster.
 The community version of the server supports automatic decryption as well as explicit client-side field level encryption.